mikepfeiffer/node-express-azure/README.md

 ![alt text](https://user-images.githubusercontent.com/5126491/51065379-c1743280-15c1-11e9-80fd-6a3d7ab4ac1b.jpg "Unit Test")

-The tests will validate three different routes and that each page is returning the desired content and will run as part of your Azure DevOps Build pipeline.
+Navigate to the `/test` folder to review the unit tests for this project.
+These tests will run as part of your Azure DevOps Build pipeline.
 See `azure-pipelines.yml` in this repo.

 ### Start